3nol/nix-eduroam/README.md

 # nix-eduroam

-Eduroam as systemd service in NixOS.
+Eduroam as systemd service for NixOS and HomeManager.

 ## Disclaimer